-Labor and Social Affairs Minister Haim Katz announced Thursday that there would be limited Israel Railways work on Shabbat this weekend, despite demands by the haredim (ultra-Orthodox) for the work to stop.
+Labor and Social Affair Minister Haim Katz announced Thursday that there will be limited Israel Railways work on Shabbat.

-Netanyahu said he would abide by the court’s request that in the future, Katz (Likud) would determine what work could be done on Shabbat, and the rest of the work would be done during the week.
+Netanyahu added that he would abide with the court’s request that in the future, Katz (Likud) would determine what work could be done on Shabbat, and the rest of the work would be done during the week.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>